-The MKWC Young Writers Programme was instituted by the late Dame Christine Cole Catley, a writer, publisher, a keen advocate of young people’s writing and a founding trustee of the Michael King Writers Centre.
+The MKWC Young Writers Programme was instituted in 2008 by the late Dame Christine Cole Catley and Ros Ali.
+Dame Chris was a writer, publisher, a keen advocate of young people’s writing and a founding trustee of the Michael King Writers Centre.

 The programme was initially set up to serve talented North Shore (Auckland) teenagers who loved to write, and to hear about the writing life.
 There was a strong local focus and four weekend workshops were held during the summer months in the Michael King Writers Centre, and later in the Devonport library.
 Due to the popularity of the Programme, it was expanded to encompass the wider Auckland region.